OfficeDev/SharePoint_Provider-hosted_Add-ins_Tutorials/README.md

 12. Open **Visual Studio** as an administrator.
 13. Open the .sln file for the solution you need.
 13. In **Solution Explorer**, highlight the SharePoint add-in project and replace the **Site URL** property with the URL of your SharePoint developer site.
+14. If your test SharePoint developer site is an on premises SharePoint 2013, open the AppManifest.xml file and change the SharePointMinVersion value to "15.0.0.0".
-14. Follow the instructions in the corresponding tutorial to add functionality to the add-in and test it.
+15. Follow the instructions in the corresponding tutorial to add functionality to the add-in and test it.

 # Questions and comments